FStarLang/FStar/INSTALL.md

         $ make -C examples/unit-tests

-2. If you have OCaml installed run, this should print "Hello F*!"
+2. If you have OCaml installed run, the following command should print "Hello F*!"

         $ make -C examples/hello ocaml

-3. If you have F# installed run, this should print "Hello F*!"
+3. If you have F# installed run, the following command should print "Hello F*!"

         $ make -C examples/hello fs